isai2506/Markdown/README.md

 ## Markdown
 ## create and delete directories

-    For delating from git repository and the fylesystem git rm text.txt
+    For delating from git repository and the fylesystem: git rm text.txt

+    But if you only want to delete it from the repository, use: git rm text.txt --cached
     #Hi
       git config --global user.email 2009089@upy.edu.mx